 Flickering scented candles.
 Snuggly woollen throws.
-Fresh flowers, books, lots of books, green leafy plants, a log pile by the fire.
-A tea pot on a tray beside a favourite mug.
-Home baked goodies.
+Fresh flowers, books, lots of books, green leafy plants, and a log pile by the fire.
+A teapot on a tray beside a favourite mug.
+Home-baked goodies.

 The picture I just described will look different to everyone who reads this.
 The fire may not be burning logs, it might be gas or electric.
 The sofa may have seen better days but reminds us of those who have used it to sit and chat, to laugh, to reminisce, to cry, especially reminding us of those we know will never sit there again.
 It may be covered with dog or cat hairs; it may have squishy cushions to relax on, it might creak and groan.
 The photographs may be encased in elegant ornate frames or be stuck to the wall with blue tac.
 The pictures on the wall could be children’s drawings, precious and irreplaceable or exquisite works of art.

 Are the candles handmade and imperfect?
-Are they in old brass candlesticks which once belonged to Grannie? or they could they be multi wick affairs from a classy store?
-The throw, is it hand knitted by a beloved relative? or luxurious cashmere?
+Are they in old brass candlesticks which once belonged to Grannie? or could they be multi-wick affairs from a classy store?
+The throw, is it hand-knitted by a beloved relative? or luxurious cashmere?
 Is there a crystal vase filled with pale pink peonies or is it a jam jar filled with daisies and dandelions proudly presented to you by a child?
 Are the books well read and cherished or the latest coffee table books?

 Does it matter?
 No. The picture is yours and yours alone.

 Today has been long and difficult at times.
-Right now, I am visualising a luxurious candle lit bubble bath, softly scented with essential oils.
-There is a pan of milk on the stove in preparation for a bed-time drink...
-I have some freshly grated chocolate shards to add to it and maybe a dash of vanilla.
-But a quick shower to get rid of the remains of the day and a cup of instant hot chocolate would also create a sense of wellbeing and of comfort.
+Right now, I am visualising a luxurious candle-lit bubble bath, softly scented with essential oils.
+There is a pan of milk on the stove in preparation for a bedtime drink...
+I have some freshly grated chocolate shards to add to it and perhaps a dash of vanilla.
+But a quick shower to get rid of the remains of the day and a cup of instant hot chocolate would also create a sense of well-being and of comfort.

-Over the past two years we have spent more time in our homes than we could ever have imagined.
+Over the past two years, we have spent more time in our homes than we could ever have imagined.
 Some people worked from home.
-Children were home schooled.
-We were unable to hug loved ones, visit them, be by their side often when they needed us most.
+Children were home-schooled.
+We were unable to hug loved ones, visit them, or be by their side often when they needed us most.
 Lockdown has made many of us change our priorities and appreciate many things we previously overlooked.
 Things we have taken for granted have been elevated to a level of importance they should have occupied all along perhaps.

 Little Book of Hygge by Meik Wiking